polyfant/blogaggregator/README.md

-gator

-a blogaggregator in cli
+a blog aggregator built in go, CLI.